Raniz85/raniz.blog/src/posts/2021-09-21_gdpr-webinar-platform1.md

 1. GDPR compliant
 2. Recording of webinars
 3. Multiple speakers
+4. 100+ attendees
-4. No registration for attendees (i.e. we don't want your email address)
+5. No registration for attendees (i.e. we don't want your email address)

 Let's dig a bit deeper into the first requirement: GDPR compliance.
 By this I mean that any company involved in providing the webinar needs to follow GDPR as well as be based in Europe or any of the countries on the